MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/administrator/configure-historical-sentiment-dashboard-supervisor.md

 ## Customize Omnichannel insights

-> [!NOTE]
+> [!IMPORTANT]
-Microsoft does not support customizations made to the Power BI template app and will not provide updates once modifications are made.
+> Microsoft does not support customizations made to the Power BI template app and will not provide updates once modifications are made.

 Power BI is a comprehensive collection of services and tools that can be used to visualize business data.
 The Power BI Template apps make it easy to visualize and analyze the Omnichannel Insights data with Power BI based on a standard data model.